 You must schedule a spay/neuter appointment for the day you would like to drop off your pet for surgery.
 Surgeries are performed Monday—Friday.
 Pets must be dropped off between 7:30 AM and 9:00 AM and picked up between 4:30 PM and 5:30 PM.

 9 AM is REQUIRED SURGERY DROP-OFF TIME: All surgical patients are briefly examined by a vet, weighed, and pre-medicated before surgery begins at 9 AM.
-We cannot accept late spay neuter arrivals (after 9 AM) due to the fact that it takes staff away from monitoring patients that are already anesthetized.
-Pets will be rescheduled for surgery as soon as possible according to openings on the Spay Neuter Clinic surgery calendar.
+We cannot accept late spay/neuter arrivals (after 9 AM) due to the fact that it takes staff away from monitoring patients that are already anesthetized.
+Late pets will be rescheduled for surgery as soon as possible according to openings on the Spay/Neuter Clinic surgery calendar.

 Yes, they are all licensed.
 Many have also worked in private practice.

-Yes, the price includes the following: anesthesia, surgery, pre and post-operative care and pain relief injections.
-Extra pain medication may be purchased to be given at home following surgery.
+Yes, the price includes the following: anesthesia, surgery, pre- and post-operative care and pain relief injections.
+Extra pain medication to be given at home will be sent home with your pet after surgery.

 The benefits!
 Our main goals are to prevent unwanted pregnancies and reduce pet overpopulation.